pburkholder/cheffian-patterns/README.md

 * Server scaling and availability
 * Secrets and security
 * CM doesn't mean you say goodbye to SSH/Winrm (sorry)
+* Your pilot project
+  * Get chef-client w/ empty runlist everywhere
+  * chef-client to manage MOTD
+  * Use chef to configure a new service (logging, monitoring) on existing nodes
+  * Use chef in a Greenfield project on new nodes
+  * Use chef to bring a manually managed service under configuration-management - **AntiPattern**
+    * You're sure to miss something or break something.
+You'll need a full rebuild to be sane.

 The Chef Ecosystem